Hera (company)

-Hera S.p.A (Holding Energia Risorse Ambiente, Energy Resource Environment Holdings) is a multiutility company based in Bologna, Italy.
-Hera operates in the distribution of gas, water, energy, and waste disposal in the provinces of Bologna, Ferrara, Forlì-Cesena, Modena, Pesaro, Pordenone, Ravenna, Rimini, Trieste, Udine and Urbino, and in some municipalities of Ancona, Gorizia, Padova and Venice.
+Hera S.p.A. (acronym for Holding Energia Risorse Ambiente, Energy Resource Environment Holdings), commonly known as Hera Group, is a multiutility company based in Bologna, Italy.
+Hera operates in the distribution of gas, water, energy, and waste disposal in the provinces of Bologna, Ferrara, Forlì-Cesena, Modena, Pesaro, Pordenone, Ravenna, Rimini, Trieste, Udine and Urbino, and in some municipalities of Ancona, Gorizia, Padua and Venice.

-In October 2012, Hera approved the merger with AcegasAps Group, which operates in the cities of Padua and Trieste.
+In October 2012, Hera approved the merger with AcegasAps, which operates in the cities of Padua and Trieste.
 On 1 July 2014 AMGA, which operates in Udine merged with Hera Group.

-In 2024, Hera was the number one Italian domestic operator in terms of the amount of waste treated (8.5 million tons), in second place for the volumes of water supplied (285.0 million m³), the third energy sales operator by number of customers served (2.6 million) and fourth in the Italian gas distribution in terms of volumes distributed (11.3 billion m³).
+In 2025, Hera was the number one Italian domestic operator in terms of the amount of waste treated (7.6 million tons), in second place for the volumes of water supplied (286 million m³), the third gas distribution operator by volumes distributed (12.5 billions m³ sold) and the fifth electricity distribution operator by volumes distributed (16.3 TWh sold).

 Corporate history

 Hera was established in 2002 through the first merger of public utilities in the Emilia-Romagna region, which involved 11 companies.

 In 2003, Hera started the process of listing on the Milan Stock Exchange, which led the company to be partly privatized with 38.8% of its present share capital in private sectors.
 After 2003, Hera started to grow.
-In over five years, the Group merged with other Italian companies operating in distribution of energy, water and gas, such as Agea, Ecosea, Meta, Geat Distribution Gas, and Sat Inc.
+In over five years, the Group merged with other Italian companies operating in distribution of energy, water and gas, such as AGEA, ECOSEA, META, Geat Distribution Gas, and SAT.

 Hera also had many long-term contracts with foreign suppliers over the years that followed.
 In 2006, Hera signed a memorandum of understanding with Enel, Edison and Sonatrach.
-The memorandum provided for the purchase of one billion cubic meters a year of natural gas transported through the methane pipeline belonging to Galsi, a partner company of Hera.
+The memorandum provided for the purchase of one billion cubic meters a year of natural gas transported through the methane pipeline belonging to GALSI, a partner company of Hera.

 In July 2008, Hera acquired Megas Trade, selling gas and electricity in the Urbino area, owned by Marche Multiservices.
 The transaction formalized the birth of Hera Comm Marche, the commercial branch of the Hera Group for the Marche region, managed by Hera Comm.

-On 25 July 2012, approval was given for the merger with Acegas-Aps S.p.A.
-(Trieste-Padua), which became part of the Hera Group as of 1 January 2013.
+On 25 July 2012, approval was given for the merger with AcegasAps (Trieste-Padua), which became part of the Hera Group as of 1 January 2013.

-On 1 July 2014 AMGA – Azienda Multiservizi S.p.A. merged with Hera Group.
+On 1 July 2014 AMGA merged with Hera Group.

 Company profile and organizational structure

 Strategies and activities are mainly carried out by the holding, which has a leading and coordinating role throughout its participations.

-The Hera Group's shareholding structure includes 111 municipalities which hold 45.8% of the shares together with other public shareholders.
+The Hera Group's shareholding structure includes 110 municipalities which hold 45.8% of the shares together with other public shareholders.
 The remaining 54.2% of the free float is held by private individuals divided between institutional and retail investors, banking foundations and companies.